uttaransinha/acl21.github.io/index.md

     </tr>
     <tr>
         <td valign="top"><strong>[Apr.
 2019]</strong></td>
-        <td>Released an easy-to-use python library, <a href="https://github.com/acl21/image_bbox_slicer">Image Bounding Box Slicer</a> that splits images and their bounding box annotations into tiles, both into specific sizes and into any arbitrary number of equal parts.
+        <td>Released an easy-to-use python library, <a href="https://github.com/acl21/image_bbox_slicer">Image Bounding Box Slicer</a> that slices images and their bounding box annotations into tiles, both into specific sizes and into any arbitrary number of equal parts.
         </td>
     </tr>
     <tr>